AucaCoyan/blog/src/content/blog/SQL.md

 SQL (pronounced 'see-qwel') is the currently most famous database language.
 As I need to learn it deeply in my current job, here are my side notes:

+## Learning
+- If you ever need to do a slighty complex query, I recommend you to watch [this video](https://www.youtube.com/watch?v=Vy8NRI24aXg) first.
+Doug does a great job at going step by step to design a complex query.

 ## SQL flavours

 Because SQL is a really (and I mean REALLY) old language, it has developed different flavours.
 The most popular are: